thingsboard/thingsboard.github.io/docs/user-guide/telemetry.md

 The supported parameters are described below:

- - **keys** - comma separated list of telemetry keys to fetch.
+ - **keys** - comma-separated list of telemetry keys to fetch.
- - **startTs** - unix timestamp that identifies start of the interval in milliseconds.
+ - **startTs** - Unix timestamp that identifies the start of the interval in milliseconds.
- - **endTs** - unix timestamp that identifies end of the interval in milliseconds.
+ - **endTs** - Unix timestamp that identifies the end of the interval in milliseconds.
  - **interval** - the aggregation interval, in milliseconds.
  - **agg** - the aggregation function.
 One of MIN, MAX, AVG, SUM, COUNT, NONE.
  - **limit** - the max amount of data points to return or intervals to process.

-ThingsBoard will use *startTs*, *endTs* and *interval* to identify aggregation partitions or sub-queries and execute asynchronous queries to DB that leverage built-in aggregation functions.
+ThingsBoard will use *startTs*, *endTs*, and *interval* to identify aggregation partitions or sub-queries and execute asynchronous queries to DB that leverage built-in aggregation functions.

 {% capture tabspec %}get-telemetry-values A,get-telemetry-values.sh,shell,resources/get-telemetry-values.sh,/docs/user-guide/resources/get-telemetry-values.sh